Auxiliary iterative schemes for the discrete operators on de Rham complex: The abstract Hodge Laplacian and its approximation

 \section{The abstract Hodge Laplacian and its approximation}

-We study the Hodge Laplacian in the framework of the Hilbert complex.
+The $ d^*d $ operator can be viewed as a half of the Hodge Laplacian on de Rham complex.
+In this section, we study the 'full' Hodge Laplacian problems first.
+The analysis is in the framework of the Hilbert complex.
 The de Rham complex is a typical example of the Hilbert complex when the operators are differential operators and the spaces are the corresponding function spaces.
-The main results in this section have been proved in \cite{arnold2018finite, arnold2006finite, arnold2010finite}.
+The theoretical framework in this section has been established in \cite{arnold2018finite, arnold2006finite, arnold2010finite}.
 We refer the readers to these references for more details.